 It has been suggested that hard water could play a role in the development of eczema.
 So whilst there may not be any great benefit to softening water for those who already suffer from eczema, there may be to using it with at risk families, potentially preventing the condition from developing in the first place.
 A trial examining this has been started to see if softening the water for infants can lower the risk of developing eczema.

-What we know so far: The effect on soap
+What we know so far: Hard water and soap

 Another study looking at how hard water interacts with soaps on the skin found that softening the water had the expected positive impact.
 Reducing the level of soaps left on the skin after washing and thereby reducing the level of irritation experienced when compared to using hard water.
 The researchers suggested that the discrepancy between their results and the results of the previous study could be down to the soaps used by families of eczema sufferers.
 Those with severe symptoms will already be using products designed for eczema and sensitive skin, so even if they wash in hard water the irritants found in conventional soaps aren’t present and the use of softened water has a minimal impact on the condition.